-By converting the error matrix of sample counts into proportion of agreement/disagreement between the map and the reference data, and weighing it by the area in the class3 it is possible to correct the original area estimates.
-Therefore, from the map area and the error matrix an estimation of a bias-corrected area with confidence intervals is calculated, which is the approach recommended by GFOI's Methods and Guidance Document version 2.04.
-It is important to underline that the corrected estimates are bias-corrected ('adjusted') considering the national forest definition which includes the Land use component, beside the tree cover.
+To reduce uncertainty and improve confidence intervals, a possible option is intensification of the number of samples of gain using local knowledge/information on areas of afforestation, and/or investigating on existing national maps that can be used as proxy for the detection of afforestation, as well as applying training points of gain on satellite images.
+By converting the error matrix of sample counts into proportion of agreement/disagreement between the map and the reference data, and weighing it by the area in the class5 it is possible to correct the original area estimates.
+Therefore, from the map area and the error matrix an estimation of a bias-corrected area with confidence intervals is calculated, which is the approach recommended by GFOI's Methods and Guidance Document version 2.06.
+It is important to underline that the map estimates are bias-corrected ('adjusted') considering the national forest definition which includes the Land use component, beside the tree cover.